Author’s Last name, First initial. (Date published). Title. URL

 For newspapers, journals, magazines, and other periodicals, include the volume and issue number after the title.
 The volume number is listed first, by itself, in italics.
 The issue number is in parentheses immediately after it, not italicized.
 There is no space after the closing parenthesis and before the volume number.

-After including the location and publisher information, end this section with a period.
+After including the publisher information, end this section with a period.

 For online sources, the URL or DOI (Direct Object Identifier) are included at the end of an APA citation.

 DOI numbers are often created by publishers for journal articles and other periodical sources.
 They were created in response to the problem of broken or outdated links and URLs.
 When a journal article is assigned a DOI number, it is static and will never change.
 Because of its permanent characteristic, DOIs are the preferred type of electronic information to include in APA citations.
-When a DOI number is not available, include the source’s URL.
+When a DOI number is not available, include the source’s URL (see Section 9.34 in the Publication manual).

 For DOIs, include the number in this format: